 Raiders NFL Draft Prospect: ILB Jack Campbell, Iowa Hawkeyes

-The Las Vegas Raiders have four linebackers hitting free agency this offseason, which means the team will be busy evaluating their options via free agency and the 2023 NFL Draft.
+The Las Vegas Raiders have four linebackers hitting free agency this off-season, so the team will be busy evaluating their options via free agency and the 2023 NFL Draft.

-The Raiders defense also finished the 2022 season with four linebackers listed on the injured reserve list and one on the reserve/retired list.
+The Raiders' defense also finished the 2022 season with four linebackers on the injured reserve list and one on the reserve/retired list.

-Raiders General Manager Dave Ziegler and staff will be tasked this offseason to bring in a handful of linebackers to help improve a defense that allowed teams to come back and win plenty of games.
+Raiders General Manager Dave Ziegler and his staff will be tasked this off-season to bring in a handful of linebackers to help improve a defense that allowed teams to come back and win plenty of games.

 Meantime, we’ll be working alongside SI’s Draft Bible to get you the latest information on any potential linebacker prospects that the Raiders may consider drafting.